 In the award presentation speech, Aase Leonæs - then Chairman of the Norwegian Nobel Committee - underscored Amnesty International's mission to uphold the basic rights guaranteed by the UDHR (Leonæs 1977).
 Leonæs's speech lauded the organization for its application of the UDHR's principles in the defense of "prisoners of conscience," those individuals incarcerated for holding and expressing certain beliefs.
 Amnesty's concern for these prisoners is developed from the organization's broader campaign to protect all prisoners' rights to humane treatment and freedom from cruel punishment and torture.
 These rights, as claimed by Amnesty and discussed by Leonæs, emanate from the individual's inherent human dignity established by the International Bill of Human Rights and include rights to personal sovereignty and physical integrity.

-practice - regardless of guilt or other circumstances - is a fundamental violation of these basic rights.
+Personal sovereignty and physical integrity are such high values that any violent punitive practice - regardless of guilt or other circumstances - is a fundamental violation of these basic rights.
 Retributive physical punishments are an affront to human dignity in general.
 In these terms, the use of capital punishment is a violent practice that disrupts criminals' rights to physical integrity, contradicts their rights to freedom from cruel punishment and torture, and is therefore a violation of their basic human rights.
 Amnesty's award thereby linked abolition of the death penalty to broader the schemas for prisoner's rights and the basic definitions of human dignity that are major components of the broader human rights regime.